 - A bone bruise or a contusion, which is the inflammation of the tissue that covers the heel while a bone bruise is an injury caused by the direct impact to the surface of the foot

 If pain and symptoms such as inflammation [redness, swelling, heat] persist or limit normal activities, you should call today and schedule an appointment at 810.227.3864.
 At Brighton Family Foot Care we offer next-day appointments for most cases.
-Both Dr. Hirt and Dr. Holdren-Otis will examine the area and possibly perform diagnostic on-site x-rays to rule out any problems with the bone.
+Dr. Castelein will examine the area and possibly perform diagnostic on-site x-rays to rule out any problems with the bone.
 Early treatment with oral or injected anti-inflammatory medications, proper exercise and shoe recommendations, strapping or taping, or shoe inserts or custom orthotics can effectively treat your heel pain without the need for surgery.